 Once you begin to become comfortable in your new financial reality, you may be ready for the successive phases, which include reviewing your situation and deciding how the money will be used, Bradley says.

 This is the fun part, when you'll choose -- with the help of your trusted advisers and a solid financial plan -- whether to retire, buy a vacation home, donate to charities or set up trust funds for your children.

-The ultimate goal of all these steps is to create a sensible plan for handling your windfall that also allows you to come out with your relationships and sanity intact.
+The ultimate goal is to create a sensible plan for handling your windfall that also allows you to come out with your relationships and sanity intact.

-"The whole point of process is to build a better sense of well-being -- (to) go through change and transition and come out better in terms of your family, security, vibrancy, as well as money," Bradley says.
-"Holding onto the money is only part of the equation."
+"The whole point of process is to build a better sense of well-being," Bradley says.
+"Holding on to the money is only part of the equation."